nextflow-io/nextflow/docs/developer-env.md

 To install Conda on macOS:

 1. Visit the [Miniconda](https://docs.anaconda.com/miniconda/#miniconda) website.
-1. Download the latest version of the '.pkg' Miniconda installer.
+1. Download the latest version of the `.pkg` Miniconda installer.
-1. Double-click the '.pkg' file.
+1. Double-click the `.pkg` file.
 1. Follow the step-by-step setup installation instructions.
 1. When the installation finishes, open a new terminal window and run `conda list` to verify Conda was installed correctly.